Scalable Bayesian computation for crossed and nested hierarchical models: Nested multilevel models

-As we see in Section \ref{sec:chol} below, $\bL$ can be computed columnwise from first to last column.
-Hence, the computation of $\bL$ and the simultaneous solution of the top equation in \eqref{eq:gauss-sim} by forward substitution, can thought of as a \emph{forward pass}.
+It is well-known that $\bL$ can be computed column-wise from first to last column.
+Hence, the computation of $\bL$, and the simultaneous solution of the top equation in \eqref{eq:gauss-sim} by forward substitution, can be thought of as a \emph{forward pass}.
 Having completed the forward pass, we can then solve the second equation in \eqref{eq:gauss-sim} by backward substitution, in what we can think of as a \emph{backward pass}.
-The computation of $\bL$ is the dominant cost in this approach, which motivates the following definition. \begin{definition} The computational complexity of sampling from $\law(\bth \mid \by,\bg)$ by obtaining $\bL$ and solving \eqref{eq:gauss-sim} will be denoted $Cost(SLA)$, and it is defined as the number of ``flops'' required to compute the Cholesky factor $\bL$ according to the recursive equations in \eqref{eq:chol-rec} given in the sequel. \end{definition} The remainder of this section delves into the cost of the Cholesky computations, first reviewing general facts and then discussing their implications for nested multilevel and crossed effect models.
+The cost of solving these systems is dominated by the cost of computing $\bL$, which is in general cubic in the dimension of $\bbb$.